StamusNetworks/suricata-4-analysts/source/generic-hunting.rst

 -------------------

 Suricata does flow tracking over most TCP/IP protocols.
-In the case of TCP this is a flow is mappping to a TCP session.
+In the case of TCP this is a  direct mapping of flows to TCP sessions.
 In the case of UDP, this is done by looking at the IP information (source IP and port and destination IP and port) and applying a timeout logic.